 The background is as follows: before our hearing program began, we were concerned to do everything we could to encourage serving and former members of the Defence Force to come forward with any information they considered relevant to our Terms of Reference, and to ensure that there would be appropriate arrangements in place for sensitive information so that they would face no risk of legal liability for sharing information with us.
 This is a very important issue for the Royal Commission, as you can appreciate, and we want to ensure every protection is given to those who come forward with information.
 In October last year we asked Solicitors Assisting to send the Commonwealth a proposed written arrangement to achieve this.
 We were not proposing to elicit any protected information or even sensitive operational information; we simply wanted an unambiguous green light given to serving and former serving members to provide appropriate and textual information for us relating to their accounts about the circumstances of service that led to their experiences of suicidality or witnessing suicidality or witnessing risk factors in service without fear that by doing so, they could in any way get into trouble for revealing Defence‑related information.

-Just to be clear.
 If you have no protected legal rights, you effectively have no rights.
-Others have tried to disclose sensitive information and have been subjected to severe legal ramifications, including David McBride.
+Other Veterans have tried to disclose sensitive information including war-crimes and have been subjected to severe legal ramifications.
+This includes David McBride.
 I can’t believe I’m backing an Officer, but we live in strange times.